-Once installed.
+- Once installed.
 Open Smart Switch on your PC and connect your Note 10 using the original Samsung Data Cable.

-- It will display all the information regarding your phone, just like in the screenshot below.
+- It will display all the information regarding your phone and its operating system, just like in the screenshot below.

 - Click on “More” on the top right corner of the smart switch and select Emergency Software Recovery.

-- Now Smart Switch will itself find the latest suitable firmware for your Note 10.
+- Now Smart Switch will itself find the latest suitable firmware for your Note 10 or Note 10+.
 You will have an option to select from the firmware.

 - Select the firmware and follow the on-screen information.